Stofi09/React-Poker/README.md

-To try out this game, go to this website: https://608d3c9c1facd930e9072ba1--blissful-williams-152204.netlify.app/ In order to play with it,you have to open two clients.
+To try out this game, go to this website: https://608d3c9c1facd930e9072ba1--blissful-williams-152204.netlify.app/

+In order to play with it,you have to open two clients.

+At once only two person can play with it.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).